 - Maintenance (get a phone number)

-- Parking requirements
+- Parking Space

-When everything looks right, it's finally time for you to sign on the dotted line.
-Keep in mind that most rental agreements require a significant rental down payment and/or security deposit to protect the vacation rental owner.
+Once you feel you've found "the one", start the reservation process.
+Bear in mind that most rental agreements require a substantial rental down payment and/or security deposit to protect the property owner.

-Don't forget to get the property manager's contact number and entry/exit procedures for your rental property.
-We suggest keeping the contact's information in your phone and wallet.
+Be sure to get the manager's contact telephone number and entry/exit procedures for your rental.
+We recommend storing the contact's information in your cell phone and wallet.

 During your Stay

-- Ask questions.
-You may need instructions for a gas fireplace, TV or jacuzzi.
-Get in touch with your property manager.
-They are there to assist.
-A quick phone call eliminates many hassles.
+- You could need guidance for a fireplace, Television or hot tub.
+Contact your property manager.
+They are there to help.
+A phone call can save hours of difficulty.

 - Enjoy your stay!
-Make sure that you protect the property owner (and your things!) by keeping the property locked up while you are away, exactly like you would in your own home.
+Make certain to protect the property owner (and your stuff!) by keeping the home secured when you are away, exactly like you would at home.

-- As soon as your things are all out, begin a walk-through of the rental home to make certain no property damage occurred in the course of your stay.
-We recommend walking through with the rental manager whenever you can (often this isn't possible)..
-If the property owner is not available, make sure you take photos of the property to record its condition.
+- As soon as your things are all out, do a walk-through of the rental to be certain no property damage occurred during your remain.
+If you can, do this walk-out review with the property owner present.
+If the property owner is not available, remember to take photos of the property to record its condition.

-- Did you have an enjoyable time?
-Most property management companies and vacation rental websites allow renters to offer comments.
-If your rental and/or property manager was top-notch, they will appreciate your positive reviews.
-If anything went wrong and they failed to correct it in a reasonable manner, or if the rental wasn't as described, you may want to note that as part of your critique.
+- How was your trip?
+Just about all vacation rental management companies and rental websites permit customers to offer comments.
+If your rental home and/or property manager was outstanding, they will likely appreciate your positive reviews.
+If anything was disagreeable and they didn't correct it in a acceptable manner, or when the vacation rental was not as described, you will want to make it a point in your comments.